 Placement testing evaluates the student's basic skills in reading, writing, and mathematics in relation to the prerequisite requirements for college-level coursework.
-Results are used to make recommendations concerning course placement and the possible need for additional basic skills instruction offered through The Learning Center in Van Lare Hall.
-Placement testing dates and times are published in the semester course schedule.
+Results are used to make recommendations concerning course placement and the possible need for additional skills instruction.
+Placement dates and times for the main campus in Alpena and the Huron Shores campus in Oscoda are published in the semester course schedule and are available on the Alpena Community College website.